Programming Officer (Events)

 - Excellent written and spoken English

-- Ability to translate effectively between English and Japanese an advantage
+- Ability to translate effectively between English and Japanese

 - Able to balance multiple projects and priorities